UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Identifying SpokePool Contracts
 The current SpokePool address for a specific chain is available by querying `HubPool.crossChainContracts()`.
 The chainId must be specified in the query.
 In case of SpokePool migations, historical SpokePool addresses can be identified by scraping HubPool `CrossChainContractsSet` events.

+### Identifying a chains inclusion as a Lite Chain
+We consider a deposit to originate or be destined to a lite chain if the "LITE_CHAIN_ID_INDICES" constant in the AcrossConfigStore has an entry at a deposit's `quoteTimestamp` field.

 ### Resolving SpokePool tokens to their HubPool equivalent
 For the purpose of identifying the equivalent HubPool token given a SpokePool token, the following shall be followed:
 1. Find the latest `SetRebalanceRoute` event with a block timestamp at or before the relevant HubPool block number, where the relevant SpokePool chain ID and token address  match the `SetRebalanceRoute` `destinationChainId` and `destinationToken` fields.